Digital Blasphemy: Designs

 Typical designs include science fiction and fantasy, space imagery, planetscapes, landscapes, cityscapes, seascapes, underwater scenes, interiors, abstracts, and fractals.
 There are also images depicting seasons and seasonal events, special occasions, and holidays such as Halloween, Christmas, the Fourth of July, Saint Patrick's Day, and Valentine's Day.

 Wallpapers come in many display resolutions up to 7680 x 1600, including widescreen and multi-monitor formats to accommodate various monitor configurations.
 Only subscribers have access to the highest-resolution wallpapers.
 As of July 2007, many wallpapers were converted to display on mobile devices, such as cell phones and tablets, and the first 1080p animated wallpaper was created.

 Digital Blasphemy wallpapers were used in Stardock's weather product, The Natural Desktop.

 Reception

 Digital Blasphemy's work has been recommended by Lifehacker, PC World, Yahoo!
 Internet Life, and the G4TV television show The Screen Savers.
 In January 2012 Digital Blasphemy was named "The Most Popular Wallpaper Website" by readers of Lifehacker.com.

-At its high popularity, Digital Blasphemy's most popular works included Tropic of Cancer and Tropic of Capricorn.
+At the height of its popularity, Digital Blasphemy's most popular works included Tropic of Cancer and Tropic of Capricorn.